 What defenses can I use for possession of a firearm charges?

 When you hire Goldman Wetzel to defend your case, we will explore all possible defenses.
 Does the weapon in question meet the state’s definition of firearm or weapon?
 Was the gun really in your possession or did it belong to someone else?
 Did you really have it concealed or was it visible?
 Did you have a permit to conceal a weapon or a pardon that gave you rights back?

 We will work to break down the prosecution’s arguments, invalidate any questionable evidence, and advocate for your rights throughout the proceedings.
 Our team of determined defense lawyers will work together to get your case dismissed or to get your charges/penalties reduced.
-Contact our office in St. Petersburg today: 727-828-3900.
+Contact us today.